Please note: all classes and activities for term 1 2020 are suspended because of corona-virus

 A Smorgasbord of Talks

 Talks on many varied subjects, with time for discussion and questions.
-Topics include:
+Topics for term 1 2020 include:

 Cygnet U3A book club focuses on themes rather than the same book every month.
-Topics for 2019 include Victorians, mental illness, indigenous authors, humour, holiday reading, and short stories.
+Topics for term 1 2020 include Holiday reading with a twist, Guilty pleasures, Essays, and Search for identity.
 You choose fiction or non-fiction – any work to illustrate the theme, which is why our meetings are interesting, informative and fun.

 Family History Interest Group